lborocs/22cob290-part2-team-07/design/Report/report.md

 Our [solution stack](https://en.wikipedia.org/wiki/Solution_stack) consists of:
 [Vue.js](https://vuejs.org/)^[<https://vuejs.org/>], a client-side reactivity framework; [Nuxt.js](https://nuxt.com/)^[<https://nuxt.com/>], a Vue framework for universal applications and; [Prisma](https://www.prisma.io/)^[<https://www.prisma.io/>], a database ORM.
 Every component of this stack supports [TypeScript](https://www.typescriptlang.org/)^[<https://www.typescriptlang.org/>] (TS), which is our language of choice.
-By utilizing TS, we can ensure type safety in all aspects of our code and make it simpler to share and reuse code as a small team as everyone only has to be proficient in a single language.
+By utilising TS, we can ensure type safety in all aspects of our code and make it simpler to share and reuse code as a small team as everyone only has to be proficient in a single language.
 Finally, the server uses [Node.js](https://nodejs.org/)^[<https://nodejs.org/>] for the JavaScript runtime.

 We were able to easily produce a responsive system[^req-13] and make its elements reactive to provide dynamic, up to date and accurate information.
 The functionality of the kanban board[^req-06], for example, was possible due to the aforementioned libraries.